mikrono/tModLoaderWiki_kr_ko/ModTile.md

 ### public string chest

-The default name of this chest that is displayed when this chest is open.
+The default name of this chest that is displayed when this 2x2 chest is open.
 Defaults to the empty string, which means that this tile isn't a chest.
 Setting this field will make the tile behave like a chest (meteors will avoid it, tiles underneath cannot be mined, etc.), but you will have to manually give it storage capabilities yourself.
-(See the example mod in the forums thread for something you can copy/paste.)
+(See the ExampleMod for something you can copy/paste.)

+### public int chestDrop

+The ID of the item that drops when this chest is destroyed.
+Defaults to 0.
+Honestly, this is only really used when the chest limit is reached on a server.

+### public string dresser

+Same as chest, except use this if your block is a dresser (has a size of 3x2 instead of 2x2).

+### public int dresserDrop

+The ID of the item that drops when this dresser is destroyed.
+Defaults to 0.
+Honestly, this is only really used when the chest limit is reached on a server.

 ### public bool bed